Remod-org/IceBox/README.md

 # IceBox for Rust
 Make small storage boxes keep food like a fridge.
 No electricity is required.
+Also now works for campfires.

 ## Commands